BipulRaman/AboutBihar/docs/Festivals/Index.md

 ### Bhadra (August - September)

-- **[Kajari Teej]()** - Next Teej after Hariyali Teej which comes after fifteen days of Hariyali Teej is known as Kajari Teej.
 - **[Krishna Janmashtami]()** - Krishna Janmashtami is a festival commemorating the birth of Lord Krishna.
 Lord Krishna was the eighth incarnation of Vishnu's Dashavatara.
 - **[Aja Ekadashi]()** - Aja Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
-- **[Dahi Handi]()** - Dahi Handi is a famous sportive event organized in the cities of Maharashtra and Goa.
-Dahi Handi is celebrated on the next day of Krishna Janmashtami.
 - **[Gayatri Japam]()** - Gayatri Japam day is linked with Upakarma day and it is observed on the next of Shravani Upakarma day.
 - **[Hartalika Teej]()** - Haritalika Teej comes one month after Hariyali Teej and most of the time celebrated one day before Ganesh Chaturthi.
 - **[Ganesh Chaturthi]()** - On Ganesh Chaturthi devotees worship Lord Ganesha.
 Lord Ganesha is worshipped as the god of wisdom, prosperity and good fortune.